1623311678/liquid-ts-declare/README.md

 ### 2 how to use:
  #### 1) Create folder:
-   Create folder a and create a src folder.you can call it anything, like test in this case.
+   Create folder a and create a types folder.you can call it anything, like test in this case.
  To initialize the tsconfig.json file, run the tsc --init command in the test directory (the project root directory).After that, you'll notice that you have the tsconfig.json     file in your test directory.

  #### 2) generate .d.ts files :